gary-tran/sing1/README.md

 3. Click on the result to view the lyrics along with their romanizations.

-4. Use the dropdown menus to switch between viewing modes, toggle simplified or traditional Chinese lyrics, and select different Cantonese romanization systems.
+4. Use the dropdown menus to switch between viewing modes, toggle simplified or traditional Chinese lyrics, select different Cantonese romanization systems, and choose the appropriate context-based romanizations for certain characters.

 5. Navigate the app using the home button in the navbar or perform another search to explore additional features.